-- (A) The Playback faders and buttons are the main place to store and play back cues or chases but can also be assigned a range of other functions. - (B) The Page Select buttons let you change to a different page of playbacks.
-The bottom of the screen shows information about each playback ((b) in the next picture). - (C) The Attribute Control wheels are used to set control values (attributes) for the fixtures, and also to set other parameters.
-The bottom right corner of the screen shows information about the parameters and values the wheels are controlling. - (D) The Attribute select buttons are used to select which attributes of a fixture (e.g. colour, gobo, position) are going to be controlled using the Control wheels.
-The buttons light up to show you which attributes are active. - (E) The Playback control buttons allow you to control cue lists and chases, and move about in the list. - (F) The Numeric keypad and other control buttons are used to enter values and change controls on the system. - (G) The Function buttons are used to carry out functions such as recording cues, copying, saving to disk, etc.

-(H) The Workspace, Macros and Executer buttons are programmable buttons which can be used to store cues such as strobe cues, workspaces (screen layouts), or button macros.

-- (I) The Workspace Window buttons, along with the <View> button at the top right of the numeric keypad, are used to set which windows are shown on the screen.
-The <Latch> button bottom right keeps the current menu active. - (J) The Menu Softkeys (labelled A G) are used to select control options.
-The right hand side of the display shows what each one will do if you are using a touch screen computer you can touch the softkey on-screen instead of using these buttons.
+- (A) The Playback faders are used to store and play back cues or chases. - (B) The Page Select buttons let you change to a different page of playbacks.
+The bottom of the screen shows information about each playback. - (C) The Attribute Control wheels are used to set control values (attributes) for the fixtures, and to set chase speeds and fades.
+The bottom right corner of the screen shows information about the attributes being controlled. - (D) The Attribute select buttons are used to select which attributes of a fixture (e.g. colour, gobo, position) are going to be controlled using the Control wheels.
+The buttons have lights on to show you which attributes are active.
+Attribute functions such as Fan and Shapes are also controlled here. - (E) The Chase and Cue List control buttons allow you to start and stop chases and cue lists, and move about in the list. - (F) The Numeric keypad and other control buttons are used to enter values and change controls on the system. - (G) The Function buttons are used to carry out functions such as storing cues, copying, saving to disk, etc. - (H) The Workspaces, Macros and Executers buttons are programmable buttons which can be used to store cues such as strobe cues, workspaces (screen layouts), or button macros. - (I) The Workspace Window select buttons are used to set which windows are shown on the screen. - (J) The Menu Softkeys (labelled A G) are used to select control options.
+The right hand side of the display shows what each one will do. if you are using a touch screen computer you can touch the softkey onscreen instead of using these buttons.
 The options for each key change depending on what the console is doing.
-Softkey commands are shown in the manual like this: [Edit Times].
+Softkey commands are shown in the manual like this: [Edit Times]